mmontag/chip-player-js/readme.txt

    1. General

-   This package includes freeware Unrar C++ source and a few makefiles (makefile.bcc, makefile.msc+msc.dep, makefile.gcc).
+   This package includes freeware Unrar C++ source and a few makefiles (makefile.bcc, makefile.msc+msc.dep, makefile.unix).
 Unrar source is subset of RAR and generated from RAR source automatically, by a small program removing blocks like '#ifndef UNRAR ... #endif'.
    Such method is not perfect and you may find some RAR related